 Research Assistant Professor

-I’m a multi-disciplinary vertebrate palaeontologist from HK.
-I earned a BSc in geology from UCL in 2006 before progressing to an MSc in geoscience (palaeobiology) in 2007.
-I pursued a PhD on ‘the evolution and biomechanics of dinosaurian tails’ with Profs.
-Paul Upchurch and John R Hutchinson (RVC) completing in 2012.
+I’m a multi-disciplinary vertebrate palaeontologist from Hong Kong.
+Over the last 8 years I have been a Research Assistant Professor leading the Vertebrate Palaeontology Laboratory.
+I earned a BSc in Geology from UCL in 2006 before progressing to an MSc in Geoscience (palaeobiology) in 2007.
+I pursued a PhD on ‘The evolution and biomechanics of dinosaurian tails’ with Profs.
+Paul Upchurch and John R Hutchinson (RVC), completing in 2012.

 My primary research interest is the evolution of dinosaurs, particularly the dinosaur-bird transition and the origin of flight.
 My research has filled significant gaps in our understanding of early flight development and has uncovered pertinent voids that I actively pursue and will continue to investigate in the longer term.
 I also have research interests in palaeocolour reconstruction as well as dietary reconstruction, feeding mechanics and cranial organisation in dinosaurs and other reptiles.

 I support my work with integrated study approaches involving modern anatomical imaging, chemical analysis, biomechanical modelling, developmental biology and phylogenetic reconstruction.
 Laser-Stimulated Fluorescence (LSF) is a laser-based imaging technique that I co-developed to reveal otherwise hidden anatomy preserved in fossils.